superzackx/Economy-Bot/README.md

 3. Your not using the name Economy-Bot

 ## Public bot:
-We have a version of the public bot.
-Which can be added with a click of a button.
+We have a version of the public bot!
+Which can be added with a click of a button. <br>
 Click [here] to invite the bot

 ## Credits